• Skip to primary navigation

 How Can I Make Summer Learning Fun?

 I have written a lot about the value of play-based learning here on the blog (and elsewhere).
 This has mostly centered around young children (birth-preschool age) but I really do feel this playful learning approach can extend into the elementary years (and perhaps beyond).
 Summertime is prime time for playful learning.
-What better time to take an interest that your child has and run with it and see how much they can learn out of it.
+What better time to take an interest that your child has and run with it and see how much they can learn from it.

 In past summers, my sons have been interested in worms, ants, slugs, snails, and cowboys, just to name a few.
 Based on their interests, we have read books on these topics, had ant farms, tadpoles, cowboy museum excursions, etc. This is where real learning takes place, in my opinion.